mr-mixas/Nested-Diff.py/README.md

 Diff metadata alternates with actual data; simple types specified as is, dicts, lists and tuples contain subdiffs for their items with native for such types
 addressing: indexes for lists and tuples and keys for dictionaries.
-Each status type, except `D`. `E` and `I`, may be omitted during diff computation. `E` tag is used with `D` when entity unable to contain diff by itself (set, frozenset);
+Any status type, except `D`, `E` and `I` may be omitted during diff computation. `E` tag is used with `D` when entity unable to contain diff by itself (set, frozenset);
 `D` contain a list of subdiffs in this case.